 - Range, Variance, Standard deviation

-- Here the range equals to high/low points
+- Here the field equals high/low points.

 - Variance standard deviation = difference between the observed score and mean

-- It is used to identify the spread of scores by stating intervals
+- It is used to identify the spread of scores by stating intervals.

 - Researchers use this method to showcase data spread out.
 It helps them identify the depth until which the data is spread out that it directly affects the mean.